SovereignCloudStack/openstack-health-monitor/README.md

 Use `api_monitor.sh -h` to get a list of the command line options.

 ```
+Running api_monitor.sh v1.65 on host os152-kurt.otc.t-systems.com
+Using APIMonitor_442_ prefix for resrcs on gx-scs (nova nova)
 Usage: api_monitor.sh [options]
+ --debug Use set -x to print every line executed
  -n N   number of VMs to create (beyond #AZ JumpHosts, def: 12)
  -N N   number of networks/subnets/jumphosts to create (def: # AZs)
  -l LOGFILE record all command in LOGFILE